ThankGod Echezona Ebenezer

 ThankGod Echezona Ebenezer is a Nigerian bioinformatician.

 Career

-Ebenezer is from southwestern Nigeria.
+Ebenezer is from South East Nigeria.
 He earned a Ph.D. from Churchill College at the University of Cambridge.
 He worked as a postdoctoral researcher under Wilfried Haerty at the Earlham Institute, and later moved to the European Bioinformatics Institute.

 Professional activities

-While at EBI, Ebenezer served as the first president of the Euglena International Network, an effort to support omics research on euglenoids.
-He also cofounded the African BioGenome Project, an effort to sequence the genomes of all African eukaryotes.
+While at EBI, Ebenezer served as the founding president of the Euglena International Network, an effort to support omics research on euglenoids.
+He also founded the African BioGenome Project, an effort to sequence the genomes of all African eukaryotes.

+The African BioGenome Project is a pan-African research initiative that aims to sequence the genomes of Africa's endemic and indigenous plant and animal species.